 Yes, down pillows are all filled with feathers, but that doesn’t mean they’re all the same!
 Some are stuffed with goose feathers, some are filled with duck down, and others are filled with a blend of both.
 The color, texture, and durability of down can vary from pillow to pillow, depending on the animal it’s sourced from.

-Another main selling point for goose down is its white color, which makes it harder to see individual feathers through a cover fabric.
+Another main selling point of goose down is its white color, which makes it harder to see individual feathers through a cover fabric.
 This doesn’t affect the feel, but many sleepers prefer white down for aesthetic reasons.

 In general, duck down is a bit less fluffy and durable as compared to goose down…but it’s also less expensive.
 Many bedding brands combine duck and goose down in order to create a balanced feel while also appealing to folks on a budget.

 That said, all-duck down pillows can be just as luxurious as those sourced from geese, depending on fill power and the cluster-to-feather ratio.
 And while it may cost a little extra, sleepers can shop specifically for white duck down to make sure the pillow is uniform in color, and no gray spots peek through the cover.

 Fill power is the term used to measure the loft and fluffiness of a down product, and typically ranges from 300 to 900.
 The general rule of thumb is the higher the fill power, the fluffier a down pillow will be.
 In the bedding world, down pillows with a fill power of 600 or higher are considered luxurious, but it’s important to remember that loft and firmness go hand in hand.